CIS565-Fall-2014/Project6-DeferredShader/README.md

 * Bloom (one-pass 2D convolution and two-pass separable convolution)
 http://http.developer.nvidia.com/GPUGems/gpugems_ch21.html

-First, I use a 3*3 sobel operator to extra the edge of the model, which are used as the glowing part.
-Then use a 11 * 11 blur filter to do convolution for the glowing part; then add the flowing texture to the original image.
+First, use a 3*3 sobel operator to extra the edges of the model, which are used as the glowing part.
+Then use a 11 * 11 blur filter to do convolution for the glowing part; lastly add the flowing texture to the original image.

 I also implemented a two-pass convolution operators.
 I added another post fragment shader to handle the second pass.
-The two-pass convolution is of higher efficiency compared with the 2D convoluiton operator.
+The two-pass convolution is of higher efficiency compared with the 2D convolution operator.

 Bloom (5 * 5 blur filter):